dgruber/wfl/README.md

     wfl.NewWorkflow(libdrmaa.NewLibDRMAAContext()).Run("sleep", "60").Wait()
 ```

 _wfl_ aims to work for any kind of workload.
-It works on a Mac and Raspberry Pi the same way
-as on a high-performance compute cluster.
-Things missing: On small scale you probably miss data
+It works on a Mac and Raspberry Pi the same way as on a high-performance compute cluster.
-management - moving results from one job to another.
-That's deliberately not implemented.

-There is now support for getting the job output as a string back with the _Output()_
+There is now basic support for getting the job output as a string back with the _Output()_ method.
-method.
 It is a convenience wrapper which just reads the job output from a file which
 must be set before with _OutputPath_.
 Note that when having multiple tasks, they need
-to have different output paths set (hence use _RunT()_, or different flows, or try
+to have different output paths set (hence use _RunT()_, or different flows, try
-the new "{{.ID}}" replacement in the _OutputPath_). _Output()_ is currently implemented
-for the OS, Docker, and Kubernetes backend.
+the new "{{.ID}}" replacement in the _OutputPath_, or use _wfl.RandomFileNameInTempDir()_ as _OutputPath_). _Output()_ is currently implemented for the OS, Docker, and Kubernetes backend.

 Some backend implementations (like for Kubernetes) support basic file transfer in the
 _JobTemplate_ (when using _RunT()_) using the _StageInFiles_ and _StageOutFiles_ maps.